 The production labs in the School of Art are established to

-new students and guidance for continuing students; supervise
+new students and guidance for continuing students, and supervise

-with special care in relation to safety issues; plan and implement
+darkroom assignments with special care in relation to safety

 The Art School seeks to employ faculty who can engage our

 diverse communities of learners at the highest levels of artistic